google/orbit/DEVELOPMENT.md

 and Mesa installation.
 This can be changed by modifying the conan package options `system_qt` and `system_mesa`, but we recommend to go with the distribution provided Qt package.
 You will need at least version 5.12.4 of Qt.
 The point release is important because it resolves a [known issue](https://bugreports.qt.io/browse/QTBUG-69683).
+Note, that Ubuntu 18.04 LTS comes with Qt 5.9 which is NOT sufficient.
+Ubuntu 20.04 LTS is fine though.

 In case you still want to have Qt provided by conan, the simplest way to do that will be to change the default values of these two options.